Construction Engineering Research Laboratory · Engineer Research & Development Center · U.S. Army Corps of Engineers

 †Equal contribution. ‡Work performed at CERL; now at Rerun.

-The policy needs a representation of terrain state that survives those gaps.
-We feed it an egocentric top-down elevation map alongside the camera image.
-The map provides three things a camera and joint state alone cannot: a measure of blade soil accumulation, a heightmap representation of the environment, and dynamic updates throughout task runtime.
+Luckily, through map images we can track progress, estimate missing soil observations, and provide an interface that allows for the parametrization of earthmoving tasks.
+We feed the model an egocentric top-down elevation map alongside the camera image.
+The map provides a measure of blade soil accumulation, a heightmap representation of the environment, and dynamic terrain elevation updates throughout task runtime.

-The map is initialized from an initial scan of the work site by the vehicle and is updated continuously as the vehicle operates.
-Blade motion through the terrain updates heights by swept-volume displacement.
-Soil failure physics erodes material to produce realistic piling and spoil.
-Near-vehicle height estimation closes the information gap under the blade, which is critical for policy learning.
+The map is initialized from a scan of the work site by the vehicle and is updated continuously as the vehicle operates.
+The blade-occluded portion of the map is updated in real time with simplified soil interaction physics.
+This same physics model then erodes material to produce realistic piling and spoil on the map.

 The policy is SmolVLA with the SIGLIP image encoders frozen.
 Observations are nineteen vehicle states plus image inputs.
 The states are joint positions and velocities on the lift, pitch, and roll axes; track velocities; vehicle roll and pitch; body twist; and engine RPM.
 Actions are joint efforts, similar to open-loop velocity control.
 Inference runs at 10 Hz, matched to the machine's low-frequency base controls.
 Vehicle dynamics are also slow.